infrablocks/ruby_terraform/README.md

 # RubyTerraform

-A simple wrapper around the Terraform binary to allow execution from within a Ruby program or Rakefile.
+A simple wrapper around the Terraform binary to allow execution from within a Ruby program, RSpec test or Rakefile.

 ## Installation